 4. Install a wireless pet camera

 This next item may be more then you need, but it gives us peace of mind.
-We bought the D-Link WiFi Smart Camera which we set up in front of our RV.
+We bought a wireless which we set up in front of our RV.
 If we’re gone for a long stretch, we can check in and make sure the dogs are safe and out of trouble.
 You need a wireless Internet connection in your RV.
 Then you can check the camera with a smart phone app.

 5. Travel with pet medical records